 Why do people complain?

 Continuous improvement is a key part of providing excellent service.
-By identifying areas for improvement, your clients are helping you do just that.

-The complaints process helps you:
+The complaints process helps:

-- Increase your understanding of service users’ perspectives
+- Increase your understanding of consumer perspectives

 - Develop professionally by making continuous improvements to the services that you deliver and the way you deliver them

 The right to complain is defined by law

 Under the Health and Community Services Complaints Act 2004, a service provider has a legal obligation to respond to a complaint.

 Consumers can complain about any aspect of their interaction with you.
 This may include difficulties in accessing a service, administrative issues, communication difficulties, inappropriate behavior, lack of respect for individual rights or issues related to the treatment or care itself.